 You don’t need specialized sheets to stay cool at night.
-Simply take the ones you have and throw them in the freezer for a couple of hours before bedtime.
-Then, pull them out, put them on the bed and enjoy the cool.
+Simply throw the ones you have in the freezer for a couple of hours before bedtime.
+Then, pull them out, put them on the bed, and enjoy the cool.

-Just fall asleep quickly, because on an 80-degree night it won’t take long for them to lose their chill.
+Just fall asleep quickly, because on an 80-degree night it probably won’t take long for the sheets to lose their chill.

 4. Go underground

 Head down to the basement on those scorching hot days.
-Ours stays so chilly that we sometimes use blankets down there in the summer.
+Our basement stays so chilly that we sometimes use blankets down there in the summer.

 Some people may balk at this idea if their basement is unfinished.
 However, don’t let that stop you.
 Simply clean out a corner and set up a chair or maybe a desk.
-Personally, I would rather smell musty and look at the furnace than melt into the floor upstairs.
+Personally, I would rather smell mustiness than melt into the floor upstairs.

 5. Live underground

 Are you ready to get extreme?
-Then consider buying or building your next home underground.
-Sure, you might not get too much sunlight, but that’s a small trade-off in order to have your very own naturally cool hobbit house.
+Then consider buying or building an underground home.
+Sure, you might not get much sunlight, but that’s a small trade-off to have your very own naturally cool hobbit house.

 Often called earth homes, underground dwellings give you the same cool air of a basement without making you feel banished from your main living quarters.